HubSpot Web Design Web Development

 How to Create Private Content on HubSpot

 There are several reasons to create private content on your website.
 You may want to gate a premium piece of content for exclusive subscribers.
-Or, perhaps you need to hide certain information because it’s only relevant to your paying customers.
-No matter the case, with HubSpot’s Marketing Enterprise CMS Membership tool, you can easily control which audiences see individual web pages, landing pages, and blog posts.
+Or, perhaps you need to hide certain information because it's only relevant to your paying customers.
+No matter the case, with HubSpot's Content Hub membership tools, you can easily control which audiences see individual webpages, landing pages, and blog posts.

-HubSpot’s CMS Membership allows Marketing Enterprise users with publishing permissions to control what audience has access to pages and blogs.
-By using HubSpot lists to determine who has access and who doesn’t, you can quickly create private content or membership-only content.
+HubSpot's Membership allows Content Hub Enterprise users with publishing permissions to control what audience has access to pages and blogs.
+By using HubSpot lists and membership areas to determine who has access and who doesn't, you can quickly create private content or membership-only sections on your website.

 You can either make your visitors create a password to view the content or have them register with their email to receive access.
-It’s important to note that search engines will not crawl private content, so be sure to carefully examine what you’re gating if you’re interested in maintaining good SEO for that content.
+It's important to note that search engines will not crawl private content, so be sure to carefully examine what you're gating if you're interested in maintaining good SEO for that content.
 You can also stay on top of who has access to this information directly on their contact record.
-And, if they need help to reset a password or to register, you can email them details directly from their record as well.
+And, if they need help to reset a password or to register, you can email them details directly from their record or leverage HubSpot's automated password reset functionality.

 How to Make Blogs Private

-Using CMS Membership at the blog level can make sharing premium content to your audience a cinch.
+Using Membership at the blog level can make sharing premium content to your audience straightforward.
 For example, you can automatically enroll your existing subscribers with the list selection feature, or expand your audience by creating new lists.

 Here are the steps to make individual blogs private: